Free Bash Scripting Course: Learn Bash Scripting Online in 2026

 - System administration?
 Emphasize file processing, log analysis, and monitoring

 - Development automation?
-Learn build scripts, testing automation, and deployment
+Learn build scripts, Git workflows, and deployment

 Common Bash Scripting Mistakes to Avoid